davidhozic/discord-advertisement-framework/docs/thesis/sl/abstract.rst

 The presentation then moves on to the project itself, which aims to create a framework for advertising on Discord, capable of operating automatically without user supervision, responding appropriately to errors, logging messages, and being configurable to function in multiple ways.

-In the chapter related to the thesises project, the design and development of the project, its documentation and automatic testing are all presented.
+In the chapter related to the thesis's project, the design and development of the project, its documentation and automatic testing are all presented.

 At the highest level, the framework is divided into a core and a graphical interface, where the core can run continuously on a server and is capable of remotely processing commands from the graphical interface.
 Advertisement data and parameters are set in the core